innoobijr/act-2025-blogs/4a-laura-aven/dialectica.md

 Now, we need only embed the second **Bel** lens condition into **DC**.
 One possibility is by requiring that the backward map is injective in its second component.
 This would allow us to recover an exact **Bel** map from a **DC** morphism.

 Once we find such an embedding, we can work directly with constructions in **DC**, allowing us to enrich the <span style="font-variant:small-caps;">Bean</span> type system.
 For example, we would immediately be able to define higher-order functions in <span style="font-variant:small-caps;">Bean</span>, as we would have internal Homs in **Bel**.
-With a little more work, we could define monads for modeling effects.
+With a little more work, we could define monads for modeling effects and probabilistic programs.
 In any case, the deep correspondence between **DC** and **Bel** is remarkable and unexpected.

 <span style="font-size:200%">References</span>